braghimsistemas/suitup-php/docs/user-guide/getting-started/index.md

-For beginners, at least with **this** framework, we highly recommend to create your project by this method so you will understand a bit more how SuitUp works and its mechanics.
+For beginners, at least with **this** framework, we highly recommend to create your project by this method so you will understand a bit more how Suitup works and its mechanics.

 Start setting up the [web server](#Setup-web-server) as you wish.
 We will assume that you are creating a project named **cowboys** into default localhost.
 Get into your localhost folder (over linux defaults it is `/var/www/html`).